 Emma Cortes Ellendt works with global brands and shares her story as a first-generation Filipino American along the way.

-Emma Cortes Ellendt studied business during her time in undergrad at the University of Washington (‘14, ‘19), but she didn’t know that she’d become an entrepreneur and content creator at the time.
+Emma Cortes Ellendt studied business as an undergraduate at the University of Washington (’14, ’19), but she didn’t know that she was on her way to becoming an entrepreneur and content creator.
 A lot has changed since then.
-We sat down with Ellendt to talk more about why she initially started her blog Emma’s Edition, what she learned from corporate lay-offs, and what balance looks like in her work now.
+We sat down with Ellendt to talk more about why she started her blog Emma’s Edition, what she learned from corporate lay-offs and what balance in her work looks like now.